mitrandier/mitrandier/README.md

 * Backend development with **Python** (basic level)

 🎯 **Current goal:**
-To strengthen my backend coding skills and expand my knowledge in **Artificial Intelligence and workflow automation**, aiming to integrate AI tools into everyday life.
+To strengthen my backend coding skills and expand my knowledge in **Artificial Intelligence and workflow automation**, while actively seeking an **internship or an Ausbildung** in **Software Development, IT, or Programming** in **Germany**, in order to gain practical, real-world experience.

 📫 **How to reach me:**